andymcgunagle/git-and-github-notes/README.md

 - `HEAD` is a pointer that refers to the current "location" in your git repository - it points to a particular branch reference.

 - `git branch`: View your existing branches.
   - `*` will indicate the branch you are currently on.
+  - Adding the `-v` flag will provide a bit more info on each branch.

 - `git branch <branch-name>`: Creates a new branch based on the current HEAD.
   - This command does not switch HEAD to the new branch - it just creates the new branch.